botforge/simplementation/README.md

 # simplementation
 This repository contains several implementations of papers that I read during my research, along with my notes on them.
 It aims to offer well commented code that 'flows' well, ensuring that all who are familiar with the algorithms at a high level are able to follow along.
+I vaguely structure these according to: https://spinningup.openai.com/en/latest/spinningup/keypapers.html

 ### 1. Playing Atari with Deep Reinforcement Learning, Mnih et al, 2013.
 https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf